-Candidates taking the test at a live event or computer based testing center should report to the testing site 30 minutes before the exam start time to be signed in and have your reference materials checked.
+Candidates taking the test at a computer based testing center or via remote proctor should report to the testing site 30 minutes before the exam start time to be signed in and have your reference materials checked.
 A government-issued photo ID is required for sign-in.
-Pencils and scratch paper will be provided.
-Once you enter the testing room, you should not leave until the exam has finished.
+Once you enter the testing environment, you should not leave until the exam has finished.